space-physics/marsis-radar/README.rst

 marsis-utils
 ============

-Utilities for reading and ploting ESA MARSIS radar data
+Utilities for reading and ploting ESA MARSIS radar data.
+Works with GNU Octave and Matlab.

 Please feel free to contact me with questions